 71. Richard Hale

-Richard Hale was born on November 16, 1892 in Rogersville, Tennessee, USA as James Richards Hale.
-He was an actor, known for To Kill a Mockingbird (1962), Scaramouche (1952) and Star Trek: The Original Series (1966).
-He was married to Kathryn Hamill and Temple Duncan.
+Richard Hale was born on November 16, 1892 in Rogersville, Tennessee, USA as James Richards Hale Jr. He was an actor, known for Julius Caesar (1953), To Kill a Mockingbird (1962) and Scaramouche (1952).
+He was married to Fiona O'Shiel, Kathryn Hamill and Temple Duncan.
 He died on May 18, 1981 in ...

 72. Arthur O'Connell